Roboy/roboy_dialog/README.md

 ### Enabling External APIs

-If you want to set external APIs, you will have to create an `APIkeys.yml` file containing all the keys.
+If you want to set external APIs, you will have to create an `api.key` file containing all the keys.
 For more information, see the [relevant documentation page](https://roboydialog.readthedocs.io/en/devel/user_manual/2_configuration.html#enabling-external-apis)

 ## Troubleshooting